Our Voice: Citizen Science for Health Equity

 "We believe firmly that health is a right for everybody, regardless of their circumstances, regardless of where they live.
 We are trying to harness technology to ensure that everybody can live healthy and active lives."

-Dr. Abby C. King, Professor of Health Research & Policy (Epidemiology) and Medicine, leads the Our Voice initiative.
+Dr. Abby C. King, Professor of the Department of Epidemiology & Population Health and of Medicine, leads the Our Voice initiative.
 This brief video was produced as part of the 10th anniversary celebration of the Stanford Center on Longevity.